 - With the backcombing method, you may notice more initial shrinkage than the other methods.

 - Like T&R, backcombing will cause a lot of frizz and will look messy.
-Just remember this is only a starting method and they will look very different when they’re fully mature.
+Just remember this is only a starting method and your mature locs will look very different.